gideonsimpson/BasicMD.jl/README.md

 * 1D Double Well Potential
 * 2D Muller Potential

-These examples assume that the active environment includes the `JuBasicMD` package.
+These examples assume that the active environment includes the `BasicMD` package.
 # Caveats
 * The code assumes that the state space is vector valued.
 Thus, even if the problem is one dimensional, you should have initial points and functions formatted appropriately, i.e.
 ```